dev-andreas/cryptoeditor/UPDATES.md

 - Themes added dark / light.
 You can also create custom themes with css
 - Faster encryption.
 You can now encrypt large files
 - Updated backup mechanism
-- Possibility to open files
+- Possibility to open unencrypted files
-- Video and audio support on unencrypted files (AIF, FXM, FLV, M3U8, MP3, MP4, M4A, M4V, WAV)
+- Video and audio support for unencrypted files (AIF, FXM, FLV, M3U8, MP3, MP4, M4A, M4V, WAV)
 - Bug fixes

 ## V1.4.1